redwin21/trad-vs-sport/README.md

     <td><img src='analysis/images/num_climbs.png' align='center' style='width: 500px;'></td>
 </p>

 All of this data seems to suggest that people climb sport more regularly, it is more available, and it is generally rated at higher ratings.
 If this is the case, it wouldn't be too much of a surprise that climbers are generally better at sport climbing on average.
-These ideas are consistent with the climbing community opinions.

 ---